 Processing Student Grades

 Final semester and midterm grades are posted to the Empower Student Information System.
 This information is live and visible to the student immediately.
 We do not print or mail student grade reports.
 To access your Grade Reports, go to https://empower.ancilla.edu and create an account.
 For security purposes, you will need to know your SSN and birthdate to create an account.
 For help, please contact the Office of the Registrar during normal business hours.
+Click here for instructions on how to sign into this important system.

 Transfer Students To Ancilla